LenaHofb/CF-Instacart-Basket-Analysis/README.md

 + seaborn - for visualization

 ## Executing the code
-The code is available as jupyter notebooks, available under /scripts/.
+The code is available as jupyter notebooks, available under [Scripts](./Scripts).

-To launch the notebkook, open terminal an run the command:
-+ importing data: jupyter notebook importData.ipynb
-+ generate Crosstabs: jupyter notebook createCrossTabs.ipynb